python/mypy/docs/source/running_mypy.rst

 1. Upgrading the version of the library you're using, in case a newer version has started to include type hints.

-2. Searching to see if there is a :ref:`PEP 561 compliant stub package <installed-packages>`. corresponding to your third party library.
+2. Searching to see if there is a :ref:`PEP 561 compliant stub package <installed-packages>` corresponding to your third party library.
 Stub packages let you install type hints independently from the library itself.